FabFilter Pro-Q 3 online help

 Analyzer Settings

-• The Pre and Post buttons at the left top of the analyzer panel enable or disable the pre- and post-EQ spectrum visualization.
+• The Pre and Post and SC/Ext buttons at the left top of the analyzer panel enable or disable the pre-, post- and external EQ spectrum visualization.
 Note that when global bypass is enabled, the plug-in won't receive or handle any audio, so the spectrum analyzer is disabled as well.

-• In addition, you can visualize an external spectrum in the main EQ display: this can be either the external side chain of the plug-in, or the post-EQ spectrum from any other Pro-Q 3 instance, as shown in the list of external spectrums.
+• Using the SC/Ext button's menu, you can choose an external spectrum in the main EQ display: this can be either the external side chain of the plug-in, or the post-EQ spectrum from any other Pro-Q 4 instance, as shown in the list of external spectrums.
 Simply click an external spectrum in the list to activate it.
 It will be shown in the EQ display with a light red outline to distinguish it from the regular pre- or post-EQ spectrum.

 • The Spectrum Grab button next to the Freeze button enables or disables the Spectrum Grab feature.
 If enabled, you can leave the mouse above the spectrum for a few seconds, and Pro-Q will automatically enter Spectrum Grab mode.
 Existing EQ bands will be dimmed while the spectrum freezes.
 You can now simply grab one of the peaks in the white output spectrum line, and drag to adjust!
 See Spectrum Grab.

 • The Show Collisions button enables or disables frequency collision indication.
 When enabled, the main analyzer will highlight areas of the spectrum (using a red glow) where frequencies may collide with frequencies of the currently selected external spectrum, possibly causing auditory masking issues.
-In addition, similar highlighting is shown in the list of external spectrums (the side chain and other Pro-Q 3 instances) so you can easily browse for possibly clashing signals.
-Note that this is merely an indication, and not exact science.
+In addition, similar highlighting is shown in the Instance list.
+Note that collision detection is merely an indication, and not exact science.
 Always use your ears to decide whether you are actually dealing with problematic collisions or frequency masking.
 To properly detect peaks and collision areas in the low frequencies, it's best to use the High or Maximum analyzer resolution setting.

-• Hover above (or click on) the Settings button to open a panel with settings to customize the behavior of the real-time spectrum measurements:
+• With the following settings you can customize the behavior of the real-time spectrum measurements:

 • The Range setting specifies the vertical range of the spectrum analyzer, which can be 60 dB, 90 dB (the default setting) or 120 dB.